 Sandhill Cranes are comparable in size and shape to the great blue heron, and although they are similar, the two species can be told apart by head coloring and posture.
 The forehead of the sandhill crane has a red patch of unfeathered skin.
 Read More….

 The Spotted Sandpiper is around 17 cm long.
 During breeding, it has dark bars on brown above and heavy round, black spots below, the bill is pink at the base and its legs are pinky-orange.
 It turns pale gray-brown with white underparts in the fall and winter.
 Read More….

 The Wilsons Snipe is a medium-sized wader, about 28 cm.
 It is easily identified by its mottled brown back, long, straight bill, and orange tail markings.
 Other field marks include a whitish belly, blackhead stripes, and dull green legs.
 Read More….

-Walking along any of our coastal beaches, in the early morning, just at daylight at low tide you can see and hear many of shorebirds that frequent our coast.
+Walking along any of our Island’s beaches, in the early morning, just at daylight at low tide.
+You can see and hear many of the shorebirds of the Island.
 The squawk of the great blue heron as it takes to flight in the early morning light or sandpipers running up and down the beach with each wave.
-So take a walk walk on one of the many beaches.
+So take a walk on one of the island’s many beaches.
 I am sure you will enjoy it.

-Shorebirds frequent estuaries, small offshore islands and coastal dunes.
-They must have food, protection from predators and roosting areas which are conveniently close to their feeding sites to be able to breed, generally at or above the high tide mark.
-Shorebird breeding and feeding areas are often in the same areas where people like to go to hike or picnic, swim or fish, so we must take care to not disturb these birds, each time these birds are disturbed and they take flight, they burn up energy that is needed for care taking the young and for migrating to their winter grounds.
+Shorebirds frequent estuaries, small offshore islands, and coastal dunes, you can see them on all of Vancouver Island.
+They must have food, protection from predators, and roosting areas that are conveniently close to their feeding sites to be able to breed, generally at or above the high tide mark.
+Shorebird breeding and feeding areas are often in the same areas where people like to go hiking or have a picnic, swim, or fish, so we must take care to not disturb these birds, each time these birds are disturbed, and they take flight, they burn up energy that is needed for caretaking the young and migrating to their winter grounds.